 The City of Irvine tennis program offers a wide variety of classes, camps, leagues and tournaments for all ages and skill levels.
 Read the reference guide below to help in choosing the level of play best fitting your skills and needs.

-10 & Under Tennis (10U): Kid-sized equipment, slower moving balls and a shorter court dimension promote the development of optimal swing patterns.
+Net Generation (NG): Kid-sized equipment, slower moving balls and a shorter court dimension promote the development of optimal swing patterns.
 Children can rally quickly to make playing tennis fun.
 For more information, please click here.

 Workout (WK): Point situation drills, strategy and positioning.

 Beginner (B): First-time players learn basic grips, strokes and scoring.
 NTRP level 2.0/2.5

 Advanced Beginner (AB): Can hit forehands, backhands, volleys, serves and keep score.
 Work on overheads, lobs, control and consistency.
 NTRP level 3.0/3.5